dtrinidad002/W207_Final_Project/README.md

 <u>*a.Correlation Heatmap*</u> I executed a correlation matrix with the training data set and the features that demonstrated the highest correlation to Saleprice is  ['GrLivArea','OverallQual', '1stFlrSF', 'GarageCars']

 <u>*b.Pairwise Plots:*</u> I executed a pairwise plot utilizing the features with the highest correlation to sales price to gather additional insight.
-The output of the Pairwise plot included histograms, and scatter plots.
-Each histogram resembles a bell shape of some sort which is indicative of a normal distribution.
-Each scatter plot displayed a positive increase directionally.

 <u>*c.Linear regression Plot:*</u> GrLivArea(X), with SalesPrice(Y).
 We noticed two data outliers where an extremely high Ground Living Area resulted to an extremely low sales price.
 This is something I'll consider addressing when doing feature engineering.

-<u>*d.Plotting OverallQual with Sales Price:*</u> We observe a positive with an increase which makes a lot of sense
-Since this feature is ordinal, I will utilize dummy variables encoding during the feature engineering
+<u>*d.Scatter Plot for New Feature "TotalSF" [total Square footage]

 **Pt.4 Data Cleaning and Data engineering**
     a. handling missing values
-    b. handling missing values

-**Pt.5 Regression Modelling**
+    b. converting categoricals to numerical using label-encoding.

+**Pt.5 Regression Modelling** - Calculating Root Mean Squared using default parameters for the models below.
+We then determine the best parameters to get the lowest root mean squared error using GridSearchCV method.
      a.Lasso
      b.RandomForestRegressor
      c.ElasticNet
      d.KernelRidge
      e.GradientBoostingRegressor

-(Link to video explanation??)